jhpyle/docassemble/_docs/livehelp.md

 Omitting a keyword argument simply means that the setting will not be affected.

-The options for `availability` are:
+<a name="availability"></a>The options for `availability` are:

-* `'available'`: the user will be able to use live chat.
+* `'available'`: the user will be able to use [live chat].
 Note, however, that unless a potential chat partner is available, users may not see the feature on the screen.
+Operators will also be able to [observe] and [control] the user's screen.
-* `'unavailable'`: the user will not be able to use live chat; they will not see any evidence that the feature exists.
+* `'unavailable'`: the user will not be able to use [live chat]; they will not see any evidence that the feature exists.
+Operators will not see the interview [session] listed in the monitor.
+* `'observeonly'`: the user will not be able to use [live chat], but operators will be able to [observe] and [control] the user's screen.

 <a name="mode"></a>The options for `mode` are: